Barrys compilation of Just backs and price information

 two: wash the tat area with Alcohol or Disinfectant BEFORE they start

-three: take your OWN razor and if they shave an area make them use yours as Hepatitis C is very easy to catch and can be a death sentence.
+three: take your OWN razor and if they shave an area make them use yours as

 four: MAKE SURE THEY USE NEW NEEDLES (open the needle pack your self)